inexorgame-obsolete/wiki-mirror/How-to-contribute.md

 2. Develope the feature in your branch
  * Checkout your branch (your filesystem will change _whush_ Git magic! )
  * Develope your feature
+ * At every logical step, commit your work to git
+    * Commit often
+       * Your feature has to be merged into other branches as easy as possible
+       * Big commits often make problems then
+ * Push your work to the remote repo on GitHub

 3. Tell the others about your feature [Briefings](Development Environment)